loremipsumdonec/optimizely-testframework/Docs/create_a_test_framework_part_5.md

 ## Conclusion

-This is the end of this introduction.
 I raised some thoughts about the structure of the test cases and showed an example of a real test case that tests its own implementation.
 All code is available in the repository and use it as needed and adapt it to your way of working.

-If you have questions or suggestions for improvements, contact me.
+I'm not sure when I'll write the next part.